PhilipQuirke/SkyCombAnalystHelp/Drone.md

 (ToDo: Auto-calculate ExcludeMarginRatio from the drone manufacturer's published thermal and optical HFOVs)

-## Mavic 2 Enterprise Dual
+## DJI Mavic 2 Enterprise Dual
-For a Mavic 2 Enterprise (M2E) Dual drone:
+For a DJI Mavic 2 Enterprise (M2E) Dual drone:
 - Flight speed smoothing works well with SmoothSectionSize=5
 - Scaling thermal to optical image works well with ExcludeMarginRatio=0.125.
 So we exclude a 1/8th margin - both horizontally and vertically.
 - Time between thermal and optical video start (ThermalToOpticalVideoDelayS) differs per video